Product OS··14 min read

 What it looks like

-This is where the strategy becomes real.
-Each product has a unique digital identity.
-Scanning the QR takes the customer to an experience that knows which product, which variant, and — after registration — which owner.
-Registration is frictionless: name, email, and proof of purchase via photo, completed in under 90 seconds at unboxing.
-The experience includes setup guidance, interactive troubleshooting, a spare parts catalogue with direct ordering, and warranty status in plain language.
+Level 3 is where the strategy becomes real.
+Each product carries a unique digital identity.
+Scanning the QR takes the customer to an experience that knows the product, its variant, and — after registration — its owner.
+Registration is frictionless: name, email, and optional proof of purchase via photo, completed in under 90 seconds at unboxing.
+The experience surfaces setup guidance, interactive troubleshooting, a spare parts catalogue with direct ordering, and warranty status in plain language.
+Support teams can instantly pull a customer's complete product history.
+Recall management changes character entirely — registered owners can be reached directly, not through media announcements that hope people are paying attention.

 For a detailed look at what manufacturers are gaining by making this transition now, see The State of Connected Products in 2026.